MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/description-tcp-features.md

 TCP: Option Nop = 1 (0x1)
 \+ TCP: SACK Permitted Option

-The window size used in the actual three-way handshake isn't the window size that's scaled.
-This statement is per RFC 1323 section 2.2:
+The window size used in the actual three-way handshake isn't the window size that's scaled, per RFC 1323 section 2.2:

 "The Window field in a SYN (for example, a [SYN] or [SYN,ACK]) segment itself is never scaled."